 We have established wide cooperation with Czech company SHM, s.r.o. ranging from deposition process diagnostics, through the development of new coatings and deposition processes to chemical and microstructural analysis of deposited coatings.
 The long-standing successful partnership can be illustrated by currently running projects funded by the Technology Agency of the Czech Republic and the Ministry of Industry and Trade of the Czech Republic.

 Our collaboration with Thermo Fisher Scientific runs mainly on human resources.
 Company representatives, including our former students, run a biannual course about the principles and applications of electron microscopy.
-The company has lent us an electron microscope which is used in education (practical courses) as well as research.
+The company has lent us an electron microscope used in education (practical courses) and research.
 Our students have internships in the company and can work on their theses there.